Lanxess (ETR:LXS) PT Set at €45.00 by Nord/LB

-Lanxess (ETR:LXS) has been assigned a €45.00 ($52.94) target price by research analysts at Nord/LB in a note issued to investors on Wednesday, Borsen Zeitung reports.
-The brokerage currently has a “neutral” rating on the stock.
-Nord/LB’s price objective would suggest a potential downside of 6.68% from the company’s previous close.
+Lanxess (ETR:LXS) has been assigned a €45.00 ($52.94) target price by Nord/LB in a research note issued on Wednesday, Borsen Zeitung reports.
+The firm presently has a “neutral” rating on the stock.
+Nord/LB’s price target suggests a potential downside of 9.18% from the company’s current price.

 LANXESS Aktiengesellschaft, a specialty chemicals company, develops, manufactures, and markets chemical intermediates, specialty chemicals, and plastics worldwide.
 It operates in five segments: Advanced Intermediates, Specialty Additives, Performance Chemicals, Engineering Materials, and ARLANXEO.
 The Advanced Intermediates segment offers high-grade intermediates for the agrochemical and coating industries; fine chemicals as precursors and intermediates for the pharmaceutical, agrochemical, and specialty chemical industries; customer-specific specialties; organometallics; and tire chemicals.